A Leadership Primer on Celebrations

 Do people realize how much they have achieved?

-See also What Does Celebration Mean to You?
+See also Adding More Celebration to Your Life

 Are people overly stressed?